chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: copy special: copy test as pytest node id reference
-- [ ] feat: Introduce type alias for union type
+- [x] feat: Introduce type alias for union type
 - [x] feat: Support skip toggle for single parameters
 - [x] fix: Go to openapi definition should only be available when there is an endpoint method
 - [x] fix: Jump to test node should only show when a) test tree is not empty and b) we are in a test context